rpt-labs/ghostbuster/README.md

 # ghostbuster

-This tool helps identify students who might be ghosting, struggling or otherwise flying under the radar during the group phase of the program.
+This tool helps identify students who might be ghosting, struggling or otherwise flying under the radar during the sprint phase of the program as well as the group phase of the program.
 This tool is intended to alert support staff to investigate more deeply and is not intended as a judgment or diagnostic.

 # Prerequisites
-You'll need to set up three things:
+You'll need to set up four things:

 * A config folder at the root of the project with a config.js file inside.
-In this config file, paste your token for the github API in the following format:
+In this config file, paste the auth token for the github API in the following format:
 ```
 module.exports = {
-  GITHUB_TOKEN:  'your_token_here'
+  AUTH_GITHUB_TOKEN:  'your_token_here'
 }
 ```
-* A teams.js file at the root of the project three variables, exported as module.exports: thesisTeams, greenfieldTeams, legacyTeams Each of these variables takes the following format:
+* A teams.js file in the config folder three variables, exported as module.exports: thesisTeams, greenfieldTeams, legacyTeams Each of these variables takes the following format:
 ```